emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         .. historical::

-            File mapping is available on most modern Unix systems, and also on recent versions of the Windows operating system such as Windows 95 and Windows NT.
+            File mapping is available on most modern Unix and Windows systems.
 However, it has a much longer history.
 In Multics, it was the primary way of accessing files.

         .. seealso:: :term:`mapped`.